X01XX/RISC-V-alternative-load-strategies/README.txt

-Loading 64-bit addresses and large 64-bit numbers with 32-bit RISC-V Assembler Language instructions can be cumbersome.
+Loading 64-bit addresses and 64-bit numbers with 32-bit RISC-V Assembler Language instructions can be cumbersome.

 The main.S program lets the compiler and linker do most of the work.